troycallen/enviro-llm/README.md

 ## Deployment

-The application is automatically deployed to [envirollm.com](https://envirollm.com) via Vercel when changes are pushed to the main branch.
+The application is automatically deployed to [envirollm.com](https://envirollm.com) via Vercel and Railway when changes are pushed to the main branch.

 ## License